pranav-putta/fundme/README.md

 1. Ensure that you are running the latest version of Android.
 Currently, Android 7.0.1 is the most updated version
 2. Go to the **Settings Application** of your phone, and navigate to <kbd> Lock Screen & Secuirty </kbd>.
 Ensure that the option **"Unknown Sources"** is enabled.
-3. Download the application from the landing site
+3. Download the application from the landing site or "app-release.apk" from github
 4. Locate the downloaded and file and open it
 5. Install the application to your device